wbamberg/e10s/articles/message-manager.md

 The content script can choose to send synchronous or asynchronous messages to chrome code.

-To send an asychronous message the content script uses the global `sendAsyncMessage()` function:
+To send an asynchronous message the content script uses the global `sendAsyncMessage()` function:

     sendAsyncMessage("my-e10s-extension-message");

 `sendAsyncMessage()` takes one mandatory parameter, which is the name of the message.
-After that it can pass detailed data as a JSONable object, and after that it can pass any objects it wants to pass to content as a CPOW.
+After that it can pass detailed data as string or a JSONable object, and after that it can pass any objects it wants to pass to content as CPOWs.

 The example below sends a message named "my-e10s-extension-message", with a `data` payload containing `details` and `tag` properties, and exposes the `event.target` object as a CPOW:

     // content script
     addEventListener("click", function (event) {
       sendAsyncMessage("my-e10s-extension-message", {
         details : "they clicked",
         tag : event.target.tagName
       },
       {
          target : event.target
       });
      }, false);

 To receive messages from content, a chrome script needs to add a message listener using the message manager's `addMessageListener()` API.